huynguy-db/arcion-docs/content/docs/source-setup/MongoDB.md

       - Within `lineitem`, only the `item_one` and `item_two` columns will be replicated.
       - From the `ng_test` table, only the `test_one` and `test_two` columns will be replicated as long as they meet the condition specified in `conditions`.

-      The preceeding sample follows the followig format.
+      The preceding sample follows the followig format.
 You must adhere to this format for specifying your filters.

       ```YAML
       allow: